 My preferred method is using a paint sprayer for a brush-free finish.
 This is the best way to How to Paint Furniture Without Brush Marks.

-This dresser (with my paint sprayer) used a pint of paint.
+This dresser used up a pint of paint with a paint sprayer.
 If you’re brushing it on, you might use a little less than a pint for a dresser of this size.

-This is obviously totally up to what your style is!
+This is optional, as it is obviously totally up to what your style is!

 I personally love a good distressing around the edges, so I distressed this dresser just a bit.
 Learn the best distressing furniture techniques in this post.

-Chalk style paint needs to be top coated for extra durability, especially if you want to wipe it down or it not collect as much dust.
+Chalk style paint needs to be topcoated for extra durability, especially if you want to wipe it down or for it not collect as much dust.
 Learn all about topcoats for painting furniture options here!

 You could wax it, but I don’t find wax as easy to use, and the whole process takes a long time.

 Instead of waxing chalk paint, I used a water-based polyurethane.
 This brand is the best stuff out there!